Deep Learning Predicts Sex-Based Survival in High-Grade Gliomas

 Study: Sexually dimorphic computational histopathological signatures prognostic of overall survival in high-grade gliomas via deep learning.
 Image Credit: Tomatheart/Shutterstock.com

-This technique focuses on identifying sex-specific histopathological features of the tumor microenvironment (TME) and creating risk profiles tailored to male and female patients.
-By understanding these sex differences in tumor characteristics and survival outcomes, the researchers aim to guide personalized treatment decisions for patients with HGG.
+This method focuses on the sex-specific features of the tumor microenvironment (TME), offering tailored risk profiles for male and female patients.
+By understanding these sex differences in tumor characteristics, researchers aim to improve personalized treatment strategies for HGG patients.

 Advances in HGG Treatment